arij01/PDF-Extractor/README.md

 ## Usage

-A sample PDF file is provided in the `samples` directory.
+A sample PDF file is provided in the `sample` directory.
 You can use this file to test the application.

 ### Uploading a PDF